psych0der/TriviaQuiz/README.md

 # TriviaQuiz

-Simple React/Redux quiz game to showcase best development practices.
+Simple React/Redux quiz game to demonstrate best development practices.
 This game displays set of questions which are to be answered in true or false and presents score thereafter itself.

 View Storybook [here](https://psych0der.github.io/TriviaQuiz/)